abirek/optimo-development/README.md

 for example using the *curl* tool.

-By default fibonacci numbers are generated every 30 seconds.
+By default Fibonacci numbers are generated every 30 seconds.
 You can change it by setting a different value of the GENERATOR_DELAY environment variable in *generator* section of *docker-compose.yaml* file.